 Not only it is a symbol of Hanoi in many aspects but it is also the Hanoi opera house is a stage of flourishing art.
 So many great performances have been displayed here that it is dream of all Vietnamese artists.
 Invited to perform in the stage is a way to recognize their talent and contribution to art of Vietnam.

 Vietnam is also well-known for traditional performing arts ranging from vocal and instrumental music, dance and theatre to pantomime, sung verse and beyond, such as: Tuong, Cheo, Mua roi nuoc (water puppets show), Four Palaces show,… If you want to discover more, you can join our Tour which includes watching traditional performances.
 Or simply, take a look at our 41 Suggestions for visitors in order not to miss any must-go place in Hanoi.

 Since completed, it has been the stage of various forms of music.
 Initially, only classical music can be performed four times per week on Tuesday, Thursday, Saturday, and Sunday such as Opera or Drama.

 Nowadays, music lovers have much more choices when they come to the Opera house.
 No sooner had Vietnam been an opening country than many forms of music were imported to Vietnam.
-Therefore, on the stage of the Opera house, new performances have chance to access to audiences.
+Therefore, on the stage of the Opera house, new performances have a chance to access to audiences.

 For lovers of opera or drama people, they are satisfied with Carmen, the Secret Garden or Hamlet.
 They are the most performances in the world and were displayed in many countries worldwide.
 Should you love ballet, choose Casse Noisette or Swan Lake.

-In addition, contemporary music, symphony or Vietnamese plays may bring to you relaxing minutes after hard time of work in the weekend.
+In addition, contemporary music, symphony or Vietnamese plays may bring to you relaxing minutes after the hard time of work in the weekend.

-Despite being an art stage, the Hanoi opera house also have special functions for the Government.
-It is places to celebrate art and cultural activities for political, social purposes or exchange culture with other countries.
-Conferences, seminars and press conferences under plan of Ministry of Culture Sport and Tourism are taken place in the opera house as well.
+Despite being an art stage, the Hanoi opera house also has special functions for the Government.
+It is placed to celebrate art and cultural activities for political, social purposes or exchange culture with other countries.
+Conferences, seminars and press conferences under a plan of Ministry of Culture Sport and Tourism are taken place in the opera house as well.